UNESCO & Falconry

 On 5th November 2008, IAF accreditation as an advisory organization was officially approved by the Intergovernmental Committee for the Intangible Cultural Heritage during its session-council of delegates.
 Since that date IAF is officially entitled to provide advisory services to the UNESCO ICH Committee under the scope of the convention.
 IAF belongs to the narrow group of international 45 accredited NGOs of which only about 5 NGOs are international, the rest are national.
 In principle the ICH Committee or its Subsidiary Body may ask approved NGOs for advisory capacity, especially when it is a dedicated matter beyond its knowledge and expertise.
 While there are many NGOs focusing on folklore, dancing, music etc, IAF is basically alone in its field.
 However NGOs not only serve as scientific/advisory/competent bodies, but also as a kind of independent ‘inspection’ to governmental organizations and State Parties.

 With UNESCO recognition of the IAF as an advisory NGO, the IAF must continue to assist in preserving falconry as an intangible cultural heritage.
-IAF’s ongoing responsibility will be reevaluated every four years. in accordance with paragraph 94 of the Operational Directives, The first review will be conducted in 2014.
+IAF’s ongoing responsibility will be reevaluated every four years. in accordance with paragraph 94 of the Operational Directives.
 This ongoing commitment obligates the IAF to report periodically to maintain its advisory status.